Ixobit-com/php-graphql-boilerplate/README.md

   * User - minimal data - for authentication only
   * Profile - additional user info
   * refresh_tokens - refresh tokens storage
+* Test and code coverage by phpunit
+* Code style checking by phpcs
+* I18N translations for any messages

 # System requirements
 * PHP 8.2+